dsugden/conductr-examples/README.md

 ##### build the akkacluster bundles

 There is a frontend and a backend.
-The frontend is the seed, and also has a spray http service.
+When not run in conductr, the backend is the seed.

 The backend will join cluster, then register with front end.
 The frontend will forward work to the backend.